kubernetes-sigs/kubebuilder/docs/book/getting_started/hello_world.md

 {% method %}
 ## Pancake API Resource Definition {#hello-world-api}

 This is a Resource definition.
-It is a go struct containing the API schema and it implicitly defines CRUD endpoints the Resource.
+It is a go struct containing the API schema that implicitly defines CRUD endpoints for the Resource.

-While it is not shown here, most Resources will split their fields in into Spec and Status fields.
+While it is not shown here, most Resources will split their fields in into a Spec and a Status field.

 {% sample lang="go" %}
 ```go